OPUS4/opus4-bibtex/README.md

 ## Requirements

-For processing of special characters in BibTeX files the *pandoc* tool is needed by the BibTeX parser of OPUS4.
+For processing of special characters in BibTeX files the **Pandoc** tool is needed by the BibTeX parser of OPUS4.

 Please make sure that you install / use a recent version of Pandoc, at least version 2.0.
 The current implementation was not tested against older Pandoc versions.